 Being mindful of our thought patterns can help us transform our suffering into well-being.
 And luckily, mindfulness can be cultivated through different methods.

 Even if you are a dedicated practitioner of traditional Buddhist meditation, you may like yoga as well.
-It not only helps you stay fit — it also helps you develop mindfulness, increase your gratitude, and improve your sense of meaning in life.
+It not only helps people stay fit, but also helps develop mindfulness, increase gratitude, and improve a sense of meaning in life.

 Levine, M. (2011).
 The Positive Psychology of Buddhism and Yoga: Paths to a Mature Happiness.
 New Jersey; Lawrence Erlbaum Associates.